Skip to content

 next arrow

 Welcome!
-I’m an environmental ethnographer, writer, and lecturer affiliated with the University of Bonn’s BCDSS Cluster of Excellence and the German Institute of Development and Sustainability (IDOS).
+I am an anthropologist and lecturer in environment and development at the University of Bonn’s Cluster of Excellence—the Bonn Center for Dependency and Slavery Studies, and an associate researcher at the German Institute of Development and Sustainability (IDOS).

 Contact: rsiriwar “at” uni-bonn.de

-Prior to joining the University of Bonn, I was a senior researcher at the Leibniz Centre for Tropical Marine Research (ZMT), while serving as an adjunct lecturer at the University of Bremen´s Anthropology Department.
+Prior to joining the University of Bonn, I was a senior researcher at the Leibniz Centre for Tropical Marine Research (ZMT), while serving as a lecturer at the University of Bremen´s Anthropology Department between 2015 and 2023.

-Over the past decade, I’ve been involved in transregional collaborations while co-leading DFG and SSRC funded scientific and digital artistic projects.
-These initiatives—including my past doctoral research—have explored diverse, interrelated topics: the politics of coastal adaptation, land reclamation and floating urban design in the Indo-Malay-Philippine archipelago (2017-2023); fisher lifeworlds and the making of postwar seascapes in Sri Lanka´s northeast (2011-2015); the governance of marine invasive species in the Dutch Antilles (2018), among others.
+Over those years, I´ve collaboratively secured funding for and co-led several DFG, US SSRC, and Leibniz Association-supported research and artistic projects.
+These initiatives—including my past doctoral research—have spanned diverse topics: the fraught politics of coastal adaptation and infrastructural change across Java, Manila, and Singapore (2016-2020); fisher lifeworlds and the making of postwar seascapes in Sri Lanka´s northeast (2011-2015); conservation politics and the governance of marine invasive species in the Dutch Caribbean (2016-2018).

-I also work with students and early-career scholars through Humanizing Academia, a co-founded peer-led mentoring initiative that fosters practice-based exchange on being, thinking, and doing public scholarship—within and beyond academia.
+Outside my institutional role, I also work with students and early-career scholars through HARK/Humanizing Academia, a transnational peer-led mentoring initiative that fosters exchange on doing public-creative scholarship—within and beyond academia.

-This space serves as a gathering point —an evolving archive of ideas.
-I welcome opportunities to connect and collaborate across re/search, community work, and storytelling.
+This space serves as a gathering point.
+I welcome opportunities to connect and collaborate!

 Upcoming